romeerez/orchid-orm/docs/src/guide/create-update-delete.md

   .onConflict(sql`(email) where active`)
   .ignore();
 ```

+If you define an inlined primary key on two columns instead, it won't be accepted by `onConflict`.

 For `merge` and `set`, you can append [where](/guide/where.html) to update data only for the matching rows: